How can I see hidden files in MS-DOS?

 dir /ah

-The above command will list all hidden files and hidden directories in the directory that you are currently in.
+The above command lists all hidden files and hidden directories in the current directory.

 dir /ah-d

-Lists all hidden files in the directory that you are currently in.
+Lists all hidden files in the current directory (the one that you are in), but not hidden subdirectories.

 dir /a

-Lists all files and directories including hidden files and hidden directories in the directory that you are currently in.
+Lists all files and directories including hidden files and hidden directories in the current directory.

 Viewing hidden files with attrib command